kstenerud/concise-encoding/cte-specification.md

 #### Comments

-Comments should have 1 space after the comment opening sequence. `/* */` style comments should also have a space before the closing sequence.
+Comments should have one space (u+0020) after the comment opening sequence. `/* */` style comments should also have a space before the closing sequence.
 ```
 // abc